 Fig. 3.5 Gui panel showing jog and ident buttons - Check that the actuator type and serial number associated in Section 3.5. are displayed in the GUI panel. - Click the 'Ident' button.
-The Power LED and digital display on the front panel of the associated controller flashes.
-This is useful in multi-channel systems for identifying which channel is associated with which GUI. - 4) Click the jog buttons on the GUI panel and check that the motor or axis connected to the DC Driver T-Cube moves.
+The LED on the front panel of the Stepper Driver T-Cube flashes.
+This is useful in multi-channel systems for identifying which driver unit is associated with which GUI. - 4) Click the jog buttons on the GUI panel and check that the motor or axis connected to the Stepper Driver T-Cube moves.
 The position display for the associated GUI should increment and decrement accordingly.
-Follow the tutorial steps described in Chapter 4 for further verification of operation.
+Follow the tutorial steps described in Chapter 4 for further verification of operation.'
 Note The 'APT Config' utility can be used to set up simulated hardware configurations and place the APT Server into simulator mode.
 In this way it is possible to create any number and type of simulated (virtual) hardware units in order to emulate a set of real hardware.
 This is a particularly useful feature, designed as an aid to application program development and testing.
 Any number of 'virtual' control units are combined to build a model of the real system, which can then be used to test the application software offline.
 If using real hardware, ensure that Simulator Mode is disabled.
 If using a simulated setup, enable Simulator Mode and set up a 'Simulated Configuration' - see Section 5.7. or the APTConfig helpfile for detailed instructions.

-Chapter 4 Standalone Operation 4.1 Introduction The DC Driver T-Cube has been designed specifically to operate with the extensive range of Thorlabs DC motorised opto-mechanical products.
+Chapter 4 Standalone Operation 4.1 Introduction The Stepper Driver T-Cube has been designed specifically to operate with lower power stepper motors such as the Thorlabs ZST series, however it can also drive a variety of other stepper motors (15V operation) equipped with or without encoder feedback.
 The unit offers a fully featured motion control capability including velocity profile settings, limit switch handling, homing sequences and, for more advanced operation, adjustment of settings such as lead screw pitch and gearbox ratio, allowing support for many different actuator configurations.
 These parameters can be set via the APT Server software - see Chapter 5.
-Furthermore, many of these parameters are automatically set to allow "out of the box" operation with no further "tuning" required.
+Furthermore, when used with the extensive range of Thorlabs ZST motorised opto-mechanical products, many of these parameters are automatically set to allow "out of the box" operation with no further "tuning" required.
 The following brief overview explains how the front panel controls can be used to perform a typical series of motor moves.
-It is assumed that the unit has already been insatlled and configured for the particular actuator or stage to hich it is associated see Chapter 3 for more details.
-In conjunction with this chapter, it also may be useful to read the background on DC servo motor operation contained in Appendix E 4.2 Control Panel Buttons and Indicators
+In conjunction with this chapter, it also may be useful to read the background on stepper motor operation contained in Appendix E

+4.2 Front Panel Controls and Indicators